Turn pasta sauce into a healthy meal the whole family will love!

 In my many years working as a caregiver, I have found that some kids will eat a lot more meats and vegetables when they are “in” something.
 Yes, I agree… kids need to develop their pallets.
 They need to be exposed to a variety of foods and tastes not drowned in sauce or enhanced with flavor aids.
 But sometimes a mom just wants her kids to eat a good healthy meal without a struggle.
 This is my answer.

-You may have to experiment with different sauces, meats and/or veggies to find combinations that you and your kids will like.
-And of course you don’t have to include anything you don’t want – make it your own.
+You may have to experiment with different sauces, meats, and veggies to find combinations that you and your kids will like.
+And of course, you don’t have to include anything you don’t want – make it your own.
 If you are a vegetarian don’t add meat.
 If you are a vegan don’t add any dairy.
 If you don’t like broccoli use another vegetable – simple.

 How to Turn Pasta Sauce into a Healthy Meal

 - Olive oil